Johanna of Hachberg-Sausenberg

 Johanna of Hachberg-Sausenberg (1485 – 23 September 1543), was a noble feudal lord, countess regnant of Neuchâtel in 1503–1512 and again from 1529 to 1543.
-She was the daughter of Philip of Hochberg and Maria of Savoy.
+She was the daughter of Philip of Hachberg and Maria of Savoy.

 Life

 Johanna inherited the rule of Neuchâtel from her father in 1503.
 In 1504 she married Louis I d'Orléans, duc de Longueville.
 As was the custom with female rulers at the time, her husband became her co-ruler.
-In 1512, Neuchâtel fell under the occupation of the Old Swiss Confederation, as the result of the Pro-French policy of her spouse and co-regent, which was regarded as a security threat to Switzerland.
-Johanna was actively involved in negotiations with the Swiss cantons to discontinue the occupation and regain access to her county, and when she was widowed in 1516 her position in the negotiations improved.
-The occupation of Neuchâtel was discontinued in 1529, and she was able to resume her reign.
+In 1512, Neuchâtel was occupied by the Old Swiss Confederation, as the result of the pro-French policy of Johanna's spouse and co-regent, which was regarded as a security threat to Switzerland.
+She was actively involved in negotiations with the Swiss cantons to discontinue the occupation and regain access to her county, and when she was widowed in 1516 her position in the negotiations improved.
+The occupation of Neuchâtel was discontinued in 1529, along with a sizeable reparation, and Johanna was able to resume her reign.